ualsg/hdb3d-data/README.md

 ### Known issues

+This is an early work in progress and there are some issues.

 #### Multipolygons

 A few OSM features are modelled as `MultyPolygon`.
 Only the first `Polygon` is taken into account.